gloveboxes/build-your-first-agent-with-azure-ai-agent-service-workshop-postgres/docs/docs/lab-2-code_interpreter.md

             **SELECT region, SUM(revenue) AS total_revenue FROM sales_data GROUP BY region;**

-        2. The LLM asks the agent app to call the **async_fetch_sales_data_using_sqlite_query** function.
+        2. The LLM asks the agent app to call the **async_async_fetch_sales_data** function.
 The SQL command is executed, and the resulting data is returned to the LLM.
         3. Using the returned data, the LLM writes Python code to create a Pie Chart.
         4. Finally, the Code Interpreter executes the Python code to generate the chart.